tethig/TRI/README.md

 ```

 ## Options
 No options are set when the script is invoked.
-However, you will be prompted and have to answer three questions to determine:
+However, you will be prompted to answer three questions to determine:

 * the motif size in identified repeats (e.g., if you enter 7 then septanucleotide repeats will be detected)
 * the minimum number of repeats (e.g., if you enter 4, tandem repeats with 3 or fewer repeats will be ignored),
 * the output file name (esp. if you want to use an alternative name).

-In each case a default is indicated and will be used if the user presses _Enter_ with no other input.
+In each case a default is indicated and will be used if the user presses the _Enter_ key with no other input.

 # Acknowledgements
-The Wuhan SARS-CoV-2 sequence (Wu et al., 2020) used in this repository was obtained from NCBI (2021) Nucleotide database.
+The Wuhan SARS-CoV-2 sequence (Wu et al., 2020) used in this repository was obtained from the NCBI (2021) Nucleotide database.
 Detection of repetitive strings took advantage of a solution found on Stack Overflow (Zhang, 2015) and was used to exclude motifs that are themselves repetitive.
-Yes I know this is a somewhat typical pattern while coding!
+Yes, I know we all do this while coding!

 >National Center for Biotechnology Information (NCBI)[Internet].
 Bethesda (MD): National Library of Medicine (US), National Center for Biotechnology Information; [1988] – [cited 2021 Mar 07].
 Available from: https://www.ncbi.nlm.nih.gov/